carpentries/instructor-training/_episodes/12-live.md

 point something out, or draw something on the white/blackboard (see below).
 Moving around makes the teaching more lively, less monotonous.
-It draws the learners' attention away from their screens, to you, which helps getting the point you are making across.
+It draws the learners' attention away from their screens, to you, which helps get the point you are making across.

-Even though you may have a good voice and know how to use it well, it may be an idea to use a microphone, especially if the workshop room is equipped with one.
+Even though you may have a good voice and know how to use it well, it may be a good idea to use a microphone, especially if the workshop room is equipped with one.
 Your voice will be less tired, and you increase the chance of people with hearing difficulties being able to follow the workshop.